Skip to content

 Shutterstock

 It's no secret that office spaces and shared workstations can be potential flu hotspots.
-"You're working closely and collaboratively with others at work, which means you're in close indoor spaces and often sharing spaces like meeting and break rooms," says Purdy.
+"You're working closely and collaboratively with others at work, which means you're in close indoor spaces and often sharing spaces like meeting and break rooms," explains Purdy.

 Hospitals and Care Facilities